-On July 28, 2009, Fitchburg filed with the MDPU a petition for approval to defer and record as a regulatory asset costs associated with the repair of its electric distribution system from damage caused by the December 2008 Ice Storm for future recovery in rates.
-On December 30, 2009, the MDPU approved the request.
-The order of approval made no findings as to whether the subject expenses were reasonable or whether they can be recovered from ratepayers, and that the MDPU will consider the subsequent ratemaking treatment of the expense as part of Fitchburg's next rate case.
-As of June 30, 2010, Fitchburg has deferred approximately \$13.5 million, including carrying charges, associated with the repair of its electric distribution system for future recovery in rates.
+On December 30, 2009, the MDPU approved Fitchburg's petition to defer and record as a regulatory asset costs associated with the repair of its electric distribution system from damage caused by the December 2008 Ice Storm for future recovery in rates.
+The order of approval made no findings as to whether the subject expenses were reasonable or whether they can be recovered from ratepayers, and confirmed that the MDPU will consider the subsequent ratemaking treatment of the expense as part of Fitchburg's next rate case.
+As of September 30, 2010, Fitchburg has deferred approximately \$13.0 million, including carrying charges, associated with the repair of its electric distribution system for future recovery in rates.

-On August 26, 2009, Unitil Energy filed a petition with the NHPUC requesting an accounting order authorizing Unitil Energy to record as a regulatory asset costs associated with electric distribution system damage from the December 2008 Ice Storm until such time as the Commission issues a final order in Unitil Energy's next base rate case.
-On November 9, 2009, the NHPUC granted the requested accounting order, clarifying that such issues as the appropriate amount of the storm related expenses to be recovered, the timing and manner of recovery, and what, if any, return should be applied to the unrecovered balance are issues that are appropriate for review in Unitil Energy's rate case.
-As of June 30, 2010, Unitil Energy has deferred approximately \$2.3 million, including carrying charges, associated with the repair of its electric distribution system for future recovery in rates.
+On November 9, 2009, the NHPUC granted Unitil Energy's petition to defer and record as a regulatory asset costs associated with electric distribution system damage from the December 2008 Ice Storm until such time as the Commission issues a final order in Unitil Energy's pending base rate case.
+The Order clarified that the issues of the appropriate amount of the storm related expenses to be recovered, the timing and manner of recovery, and what, if any, return should be applied to the unrecovered balance are to be reviewed in the rate case.
+As of September 30, 2010, Unitil Energy has deferred approximately \$2.0 million, including carrying charges, associated with the repair of its electric distribution system for future recovery in rates.

-On December 3, 2009, the NHPUC issued its "After-Action" report regarding its review of the December 2008 Ice Storm.
-The report stated that the NHPUC will commence an adjudicative proceeding to examine the reasonableness of Unitil's response to the December 2008 Ice Storm.
 On January 8, 2010, the NHPUC opened a docket to consider Unitil Energy's response to the December 2008 Ice Storm, including the timing of its response, its restoration priorities and strategies and the procurement and allocation of its resources in New Hampshire and Massachusetts.
-This matter remains pending.
+On September 24, 2010, the NHPUC issued its final order in this matter and closed its investigation, accepting the NHPUC Staff's Report finding that UES had acted reasonably.